 From 1998 through to 2011, the Trustee pursued the various available avenues of recovery recouping the net amount of approximately $5 million from the Channel Island Trust and a further $2 million in the settlement of the action against Bresea.
 In accordance with the direction of the Estate’s Inspectors and with the approval of the Court, these monies were added to the cash on hand at the date of the bankruptcy and used to fund the Trustee’s ongoing recovery efforts.

 By 2011 it had become evident to the Trustee that there was no realistic prospect of the Estate realizing any significant recovery through the litigation and that the costs of proceeding were prohibitive.
 Monies that had been frozen under the various Mareva Injunctions had been dissipated under the terms of those orders that permitted payment of the defendants’ living expenses and legal costs.
 One of the principal targets of the litigation, Bre-X’s geologist, John Felderhof, had been acquitted after a lengthy Ontario Securities Commission trial adding to concerns that proving his knowledge of the fraud was going to be extremely difficult.
 It became evident that the only responsible course was for the Trustee to make efforts to resolve the litigation.

-As a result, the following motions are scheduled:
+On March 14, 2013, the Ontario Superior Court granted the Trustee leave to discontinue the Ontario Derivative Action in accordance with the provisions of the OBCA.
 On May 30, 2013, the Alberta Court of Queen's Bench, which had initially authorized the Ontario Derivative Action, also granted leave to discontinue that action along with the Alberta Derivative Action and the foreign enforcement proceedings that had been brought in the Cayman Islands and the Bahamas.